kohls-admin/kohls-admin/README.md

 <br/>
 <h1 align="center">Embrace creativity, not chaos.</h1>
 <!--moonwave-hide-before-this-line-->
-<p align="center"><b>Trusted by thousands of Roblox developers</b>, Kohl's Admin is your all-in-one solution for effortless Roblox experience management.
+<p align="center"><b>Trusted by millions of Roblox developers</b>, Kohl's Admin is your all-in-one solution for effortless Roblox experience management.
 Streamline moderation, elevate gameplay, and nurture a thriving community — all with a powerful, versatile, and user-friendly tool.</p>
 <p align="center">🚧 <b>Actively Under Development as a Fully Open-Source Project</b> 🚧</p>

 # ✨ Key Features